iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Measure Theory Basics.md

 **Remarks**

 To continue further, we want to discuss the magic of disjoint set, and to do that, we need to construct the idea of a closure.
 Because, as far as what we showned here, we didn't show that the complement of a measurable set is still a measurable set.

 ---
 ### **Algebra, Sigma Algebra**

 Using 2 of the basic rules above, we can propagate measurable sets.
-The definition of an algebra capture a set of measurable sets satisfying Caratheodory criterion.
+The definition of an *algebra* capture a set of measurable sets satisfying Caratheodory criterion.
 They will be defined together in the most simplicity way, forming a sets of sets.
+Ultimately, in this section, we want to show that, $\mathcal M$, the set of all measurable sets form a *sigma algebra*, and we also define the *Borel Sigma-algebra*.

 #### **Def-2 | Algebra, Sigma-Algebra**